MoniqueKvistholm/MoniqueKvistholm.github.io/_projects/3_project.md

     <p><strong>Figure 1:</strong> Image in the axial plane of a 50-year-old man with head and neck cancer (HNC) of the rhinopharynx.
 Clinical scan delineated by an expert (blue) and by AI (green) with AI-to-expert agreement displayed in red.</p>
 </div>

-**<h2>References</h2>**<br>
+<h2>References</h2><br>
-Kovacs, David G et al. “Clinical Evaluation of Deep Learning for Tumor Delineation on 18F-FDG PET/CT of Head and Neck Cancer.”
+<p style="font-size: 0.9em;">Kovacs, David G et al. “Clinical Evaluation of Deep Learning for Tumor Delineation on 18F-FDG PET/CT of Head and Neck Cancer.”
 Journal of nuclear medicine: official publication, Society of Nuclear Medicine, vol. 65,4 623–629.
 22 Feb.
-2024, doi:10.2967/jnumed.123.266574
+2024, doi:10.2967/jnumed.123.266574</p>

 <div class="row justify-content-center mt-5">
     <div class="col-md-6 mt-3">